Labour Declares War On Pensioners by Abolishing Universal Winter Fuel Payments – What's Next ?

 Update 28.8.24: Starmer's 'unity' speech in the rose garden of #10 yesterday will have done little to reassure 'his' pensioners - quite the reverse, in fact.
 Its 'doom and gloom' message (i.e. "things can only get worse") is more likely to prime the 10 million who don't possess the 'magic passport' of eligibility for pension credit, to expect even worse targeting to come.

 The contrast with Blair's catch phrase after the 1997 landslide won't have escaped the notice of his electorate, and blaming the Tories for everything will only have currency for so long.
-Taking the long view, I think what we're seeing is the early flailings of a naive administration desperate to solve all our perceived ills, but having little insight as to how to do it to their electorate's satisfaction.
+Taking the long view, I think what we're seeing is the early flailings of a naive administration desperate to solve all our perceived ills, but having little insight as to how to do it without alienating their electorate.
 I can't help drawing a parallel with Truss's brief dalliance with power in 2022, which showed the same degree of ignorance combined with unfettered obduracy.
-We can only hope that we can avoid a similar catastrophic outcome this time round, and that in the words of that immortal hymn of the 90s "things can only get better "...eventually.
+We can only hope that we can avoid a similar catastrophic outcome this time round, and that in the words of that immortal New Labour hymn of the 90s "things can only get better "...eventually.
 At this stage, I can't really claim to have much optimism, though....

 Update 9.9.24: Opposition and Legal Challenges